Ankit0592/Selenium/README.md

 * A remote proxy provides a local representative for an object that resides in a different address space.
 * A protective proxy controls access to a sensitive master object.
 The "surrogate" object checks that the caller has the access permissions required prior to forwarding the request.
 * A smart proxy interposes additional actions when an object is accessed.
+*Description of its working:* A client obtains a reference to a Proxy, the client then handles the proxy in the same way it handles RealSubject and thus invoking the method doSomething().
+At that point the proxy can do different things prior to invoking RealSubject's doSomething() method.
+The client might create a RealSubject object at that point, perform initialization, check permissions of the client to invoke the method, and then invoke the method on the object.
+The client can also do additional tasks after invoking the doSomething() method, such as incrementing the number of references to the object.

 **b) Decorator Design Pattern:** It provide a flexible alternative to subclassing for extending functionality.
 It attaches additional responsibilities to an object dynamically.
 When we want to add behavior or state to individual objects at run-time, inheritance is not feasible because it is static and applies to an entire class.